Ready To Buy a Home?

-If you’re interested in buying a condo, take a look at the guide we’ve put together to help you figure out how to finance a condo, including the types of loans you can get and the pros and cons of owning a condo.
+If you’re interested in purchasing a condo, take a look at this guide to help you figure out how to finance a condo, including the types of loans you can get and what makes applying for these loans different from other mortgages.

 What Is a Condo?

-As a condo owner, you’re responsible for everything inside your unit, like maintenance, repairs or any upgrades.
-You’re also responsible for following your building’s HOA rules and being a courteous neighbor.
+As a condo owner, you’re responsible for everything inside your unit, including maintenance, repairs or any upgrades.
+You’ll also need to follow your building’s HOA rules and be a courteous neighbor.

-You pay an HOA fee that covers maintenance, repairs and any other responsibilities for everything outside your unit, like hallways, grounds, shared spaces, etc.
+Additionally, you’ll pay an HOA fee that covers maintenance, repairs and other necessities for everything outside your unit – like hallways, grounds, shared spaces, etc.

 How Do Condo Loans Work?

-Condos are generally considered riskier for lenders to finance than single-family homes because more restrictions come with jointly owned properties.
-To offset the risk, condo loans generally have higher interest rates.
+Condos are generally considered riskier for lenders to finance than single-family homes because jointly owned properties come with more restrictions.
+To offset the risk, condo loans tend to have slightly higher interest rates than single family homes.